 A large part of our everyday language expressions are motivated by conceptual metaphors that we take for granted.
 Structural, orientational and ontological metaphors all start from our bodily experience interacting with the outside world and shape the meaning of many idioms and language expressions.
-From the examples given, it is shown that explicit teaching of underlying conceptual metaphors that motivate idioms' meaning not only leads to better learning but also makes learning idioms and other language expressions more interesting.
-This new approach towards teaching vocabulary, language expressions and idioms should be encouraged in modern EFL classes.
+From the examples given, it is shown that explicit teaching of underlying conceptual metaphors that motivate idioms' meaning not only leads to better learning but also makes learning idioms and other language This new expressions more interesting. teaching approach towards vocabulary, language expressions and idioms should be encouraged in modern EFL classes.